 - Cancer Prevention and Control

-Lauren McCullough, PhD, MSPH, is Assistant Professor of Epidemiology at Rollins School of Public Health.
+Lauren McCullough, PhD, MSPH, is Associate Professor of Epidemiology at Rollins School of Public Health.
 Dr. McCullough is a member of the Cancer Prevention and Control Research Program at Winship Cancer Institute.

 Dr. McCullough earned her PhD from University of North Carolina at Chapel Hill in North Carolina.
-She obtained a Master's of Science in Public Health from Meharry Medical College in Nashville, Tennessee.
+She received her Master of Science in Public Health from Meharry Medical College in Nashville, Tennessee.

 Publications Publication Date